JuliaLang/julia/doc/src/manual/getting-started.md

 ## Resources

-A curated list of useful learning resources to help new users get started can be found on the [learning](https://julialang.org/learning/) page of the main Julia web site.
+A curated list of useful learning resources to help new users get started can be found on the [learning](https://julialang.org/learning/) page of the main Julia website.

 You can use the REPL as a learning resource by switching into the help mode.
 Switch to help mode by pressing `?` at an empty `julia> ` prompt, before typing